josefadamcik/josefadamcik.cz/_posts/2022-10-09-personal-renaissance-pen-and-paper.md

 Interesting thing that happened to me in the last years, as I am getting older (38 at the time of writing) is that I am returning back to the hobbies I had (or almost had) as a kid or teenager.

 I have played a bit of Magic The Gathering, I made [some][shuttle] [models][snowspeeder] and [dioramas][xwing], I have got into micro-electronics (which wasn't truly my childhood hobby but it was part of my education).

+Now I got obsessed by TTRPGs (table top roleplaying games) or Pen and paper games how I remember them beeing called in the past.
+As a teenegar, I spent quite some time running and playing a Czech TTRPG game called ["Dračí doupě" which was a local D&D clone (old website in czech)][drd].
+I had also run several games of Shadowrun and read and through about couple of more systems that were available back then.

+I believed those times are long time in the past.
+I couldn't imagine I would ever have enought time to actually prepare a traditional TTRPG campaing with all the world building and storybuilding I had been doing back in that time.
+And also, all the old friends I had been playing with are out of reach.

 ## Mausritter

 First, I came across [Mausritter][mausritter] while some people mentioned the game in unrelated discussion group.
 In this game players play a little sapient mouse going on adventures.
 It's still the "sword and sorcery" RPG we know very well from other games, but re-flavoured into something quite different.

 I bought a copy and convinced my partner and a friend to play it.
-Since then wee have been playing a campaign in The Estate (an official adventure set for Mausritter).
-We had a lot of fun which my partner documents in game in her painted diary.
+Since then we have been playing a campaign in [The Estate (an official adventure set for Mausritter)][estate].
+We are having a lot of fun that my partner documents in her awesome game diary.

 {% responsive_image path: images/ttrpg/mausritter_1.jpg alt:"Session notes painted during the session by ma beloved partner " figcaption: "Session notes painted during the session by ma beloved partner <a href='https://www.instagram.com/sophiehardy5' target='_blank'>Anna</a> and a sculpture of one of the characters."  %}